tatuas/AndroidHttpPost/README.md

 AndroidHttpPost
 ========================

-This is an android http post class.
+This is an android http post sample class.